Try Aoshima Shokudo’s Nagaoka Shoga Shoyu Ramen

 Aoshima Shokudo (青島食堂)

-Aoshima Shokudo has 3 ramen shops in Nagaoka and the other day I went to the Miyauchi-Ekimae main shop located in front of JR Miyauchi Station.
+The long-established shop has three branches in Nagaoka, and I visited the Miyauchi-Ekimae head shop in front of JR Miyauchi Station.

-As you can see in the photo, the shop might be hard to find because the signboard denoting the place is small.
+As you can see in the photo, the shop may be hard to find because the signboard denoting the place is small besides old.

-Nonetheless, in the shop, there are always a lot of people slurping the noodles.
+Nonetheless, the restaurant always has many people slurping the noodles.

-Aoshima Shokudo’s Shoga Shoyu Ramen has a deep taste of soy sauce and its subtle ginger flavored broth makes the noodle soup refreshing.
-Thus, you can’t get enough of it.
+Aoshima Shokudo’s Shoga Shoyu Ramen features a deep soy sauce taste, and its subtle ginger note makes the aftertaste refreshing.

 Akihabara Branch in Tokyo